PatrickLandin/Class-Roster/README.md

 Foundations 2 iOS Homework
 Class Roster

+Homework: 8

+Implement persistence into your app.
+Skip NSUserDefaults for now, use the NSCoding protocol and NSKeyedArchiver/Unarchiver to persist your people array to disk.
+Make sure you have all the functionality from the previous assignments as well, this should be a pretty fully functioning app at this point.

 Homework #7:

 Create a custom table view cell with an image view and label